- 1 Overview

 - gRegor Morrill uses https://micro.blog/gRegorLove to automatically syndicate his notes via Atom feed.

 - Add yourself here… (see this for more details)

 One can map over their personal-domain using CNAME as described here.
-This will allow you to own the URLs relating to the service; doing so will make it possible for you to move to other platforms in the future if you wish.
+This will allow you to own the URLs relating to the service; doing so will make it possible for you to move to another CMS in the future if you wish.